 Lech makes a fantastic choice for families.
 Not only is the village easy to get around (though some accommodations will require a shuttle bus to get to the center) but it has some excellent ski schools.
 Oberlech is a great choice since it is car free and it has some good nursery slopes.
 With its charming village, Lech will also provide that unique European ambience that many international families desire.
-The only thing lacking for families is a decent amount of self-catered accommodation options, since most are hotels offering half-board packages.Search Hotels
+The only thing lacking for families that prefer it, is a decent amount of self-catered accommodation options close to the center, since most are hotels offering half-board packages.Search Hotels

 and Deals >